-- Last semester (Spring 2015), we used an experimental design to explore the experience of playing an unfamiliar board game and are beginning data collection.
+- Last semester (Spring 2015), we used an experimental design to explore the experience of playing an unfamiliar board game.
 This study was conceived and designed in the Fall 2014 semester.

 - During the Spring 2014 semester, we began designing two tabletop games – a competitive snowball fight game called Snow Mercy! and an abstract cooperative game (the latter designed in collaboration with several Marist game design students) – which are both in the playtesting and development game.

 Our Current Research Team

 See About Me to learn about my scholarship and teaching interests.
-I am interested in exploring how games – especially analog games such as board games and tabletop role-playing games – can foster learning, social interaction, and well-being, both in and outside of educational settings.
+I am interested in exploring how games – especially analog games such as board games and tabletop role-playing games – can foster learning, social interaction, and well-being.
 I am particularly interested in the psychology of strategic and cooperative board game play.
-I enjoy a variety of tabletop games, especially strategy games (e.g., Agricola), cooperative games (e.g., Pandemic), and role-playing games (e.g., Dungeon World), .
-On the digital side, I appreciate adventure games with an engaging narrative (e.g., Grim Fandango, Dreamfall), the location-based ARG Ingress, and anything good on the Wii that I can enjoy with my family (I particularly enjoy Sports Resort).
+I enjoy a variety of tabletop games, especially European-style strategy games such as Agricola and cooperative games such as Pandemic.
+On the digital side, I appreciate point-and-click adventure games with an engaging narrative (e.g., Grim Fandango, Dreamfall), the location-based ARG Ingress, and anything good on the Wii that I can enjoy with my family (I particularly enjoy Sports Resort).

 Past Research Team Members